silasjimmy/Coffee-shop-full-stack-app/README.md

-# Coffee-shop-full-stack-app
+# Coffee shop full stack app
-A coffee shop web app made as a project provided in Udacity's Full Stack Web Development Nanodegree program
+A web app to crate coffee drinks.
+Access to content and actions is restricted based on the type of user.
+The project is aimed to practice implementing authentication and authorization in web applications using [Auth0](https://auth0.com/).